halogenjs/model/Readme.md

 ## Installation

-Because Hyperbone is written in modules, all the dependencies this module needs are installed with it.
+Because Halogen is written in modules, all the dependencies this module needs are installed with it.
 You do not need to include Backbone.js and Underscore.JS separately.
-Hyperbone Model actually makes use of a version of Backbone that has been refactored into separate components so that only the necessary parts are loaded.
+Halogen Model actually makes use of a version of Backbone that has been refactored into separate components so that only the necessary parts are loaded.

   Install with [npm(1)](http://npmjs.org):